Board of Directors and Economic Development Officer

 The Board of Directors is the governing authority for the Economic Development Corporation of North Simcoe (EDCNS)

-ROY ELLIS is Chair of the Board and sits on the Board as a community representative.
-He also serves as a Commissioner on Huronia’s Regional Airport (CYEE).
+ROY ELLIS is Chair of the Board and Manufacturing Ambassador.
+He serves as a Commissioner on Huronia’s Regional Airport (CYEE).
 Roy is a seasoned corporate executive with over 30 years of McDonald’s experience in both field operations and Human Resources (HR).
 Starting in the restaurant on the ground floor, he worked his way up the corporate ladder advancing steadily into senior HR and general management roles.

 Roy had oversight for Canadian and U.S. HR and was the lead person charged with developing overall HR practices and policies supporting McDonald’s business venture into Russia.
 As General Manager, Western Canada, Roy led an organization of regional, multi-disciplinary staff with responsibility for approximately 450 Restaurants.
 Roy moved to Midland in 2005 and has focused most of his efforts on his Management Consulting practice, community engagement and philanthropy.